-The SafeWise Team is pleased to release the seventh annual Safest Cities report.
+The SafeWise Team is pleased to release the eighth annual Safest Cities report.

-See if your city made the top 50.
+See if your city made the full list.

 In this report

-That said, the state saw slight upticks in both violent and property crime this year.
-Texas’s violent crime rate saw a small 2% increase from 4.1 to 4.2 incidents per 1,000 people.
-Likewise, the property crime rate rose by nearly 1% from 23.7 to 23.9 incidents per 1,000 people.
+That said, the state saw a slight uptick in violent crime this year, rising from 4.2 to 4.5 incidents per 1,000 people.
+On the flip side, the property crime rate fell from 24.1 to 22.5 incidents per 1,000 people.

 Level of concern and experience with crime in Texas